Sophia Loren: Later career

-In 1991, Loren received the Academy Honorary Award stating that she has been "One of the genuine treasures of world cinema who, in a career rich with memorable performances, has added permanent luster to our art form."
-In 1995, she received the Golden Globe Cecil B. DeMille Award.
+In 1991, Loren received an Academy Honorary Award, which described her as "One of the genuine treasures of world cinema who, in a career rich with memorable performances, has added permanent luster to our art form."
+In 1995, she received the Golden Globe Cecil B. DeMille Award, a similar honorary award, bestowed by the Hollywood Foreign Press Association, for outstanding contributions to the world of entertainment.

 She presented Federico Fellini with his honorary Oscar in April 1993.
 In 2009, Loren stated on Larry King Live that Fellini had planned to direct her in a film shortly before his death in 1993.
 Throughout the 1990s and 2000s, Loren was selective about choosing her films and ventured into various areas of business, including cookbooks, eyewear, jewelry, and perfume.
 She received a Golden Globe nomination for her performance in Robert Altman's film Ready to Wear (1994), co-starring Julia Roberts.

 In 1994, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to her.

 In Grumpier Old Men (1995), Loren played a femme fatale opposite Walter Matthau, Jack Lemmon, and Ann-Margret.
 The film was a box-office success and became Loren's biggest US hit in years.
 At the 20th Moscow International Film Festival in 1997, she was awarded an Honorable Prize for contribution to cinema.
-In 1999, the American Film Institute named Loren among the greatest female stars of Golden Age of Hollywood cinema.
+In 1999, the American Film Institute named Loren among the greatest female stars of American film history.
 In 2001, Loren received a Special Grand Prix of the Americas Award at the Montreal World Film Festival for her body of work.
-She filmed two projects in Canada during this time: the independent film Between Strangers (2002), directed by her son Edoardo and co-starring Mira Sorvino, and the television miniseries Lives of the Saints (2004).In 2009, after five years off the set and 14 years since she starred in a prominent US theatrical film, Loren starred in Rob Marshall's film version of Nine, based on the Broadway musical that tells the story of a director whose midlife crisis causes him to struggle to complete his latest film; he is forced to balance the influences of numerous formative women in his life, including his deceased mother.
+She filmed two projects in Canada during this time: the independent film Between Strangers (2002), directed by her son Edoardo and co-starring Mira Sorvino, and the television miniseries Lives of the Saints (2004).

+In 2009, after five years off the set and 14 years since she starred in a prominent US theatrical film, Loren starred in Rob Marshall's film version of Nine, based on the Broadway musical that tells the story of a director whose midlife crisis causes him to struggle to complete his latest film; he is forced to balance the influences of numerous formative women in his life, including his deceased mother.
 Loren was Marshall's first and only choice for the role.
 The film also stars Daniel Day-Lewis, Penélope Cruz, Kate Hudson, Marion Cotillard, and Nicole Kidman.
 As a part of the cast, she received her first nomination for a Screen Actors Guild Award.